There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) the creation of an e-learning resource or set of resources for use in an educational context in which the participant teaches and (2) a written statement of rationale for the incorporation of the e-learning resource or resources in the participant's educational context, incorporating peer assessment and self-assessment.
+Indicative assessments in this unit are as follows: (1) an oral or video-recorded presentation about the creation of an e-learning resource or set of resources for use in an educational context in which the participant teaches and (2) a written statement of rationale for the incorporation of the e-learning resource or resources in the participant's educational context, incorporating peer assessment and self-assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)